These Were the Secret Nazi Colonies in South America

 The Nazi were the members of a mass movement that resulted from the National Socialist German Worker’s Party.
 The party members ruled Germany under the leadership of totalitarian Adolf Hitler, who promoted nationalism, anti-Semitism, and war.

 Occupying allies outlawed the Nazi party after World War II ended, condemning them for the murder of six million people during the Holocaust, and looked to convict high-level members and officials for their war crimes.

 Meanwhile, the most wealthy and important members of the Nazi party, who anticipated legal prosecution against their actions, founded “ratlines”—or, escape routes—to flee from Europe.

 Consequently, they established Nazi colonies in South America.

 But why South America?

-Why Were There Nazi Colonies in South America?
+Which Countries Supported the Nazi Colonies in South America?

 His ulterior motive in helping Nazis flee to Argentina was to continue laundering money—over one billion dollars—for Nazi-owned companies.

 Further facilitating this influx of fugitives was the constellation of well-established German colonies all over South America that not only sat ready to welcome a new wave of legitimate German immigrants, but also to accommodate the criminals intent on hiding out.
 These communities provided the Nazis with well-paying positions at large corporations, factories, and farms.